Hey Mike, Mike, MIKE!! Guess what day it is?? BLACK FRIDAY! And tomorrow Nov. 29 is Small Business Saturday, so get out there & shop locally

 Alamosa Round-up Rodeo

 If the Bull Riding doesn't fill your need for danger, there's always The Demolition Derby.
 Drivers come from all over the Valley.
-The Derby is sure to thrill.
-The dirt flying, car-smashing action of the Demolition Derby is not to be missed.
-A TRUCK DERBY will be the highlight of Saturday night!!!
-You don't want to miss the flames and sparks of this year's Derby!!!
+The dirt flying, car-smashing action of the Demolition Derby is not to be missed and is sure to thrill all ages.
+A TRUCK DERBY is the highlight of Saturday night!!
+You don't want to miss the flames and sparks of this year's Derby!

 Crestone Music Festival